aayushi0402/aayushi0402/README.md

-- 👋 Hi, I’m Aayushi Shrivastava a.k.a @aayushi0402
+- 👋 Hi, I’m Aayushi Shrivastava!
 - :books: Bachelor of Science in Computer Science :desktop_computer:, Mathematics :heavy_plus_sign: and Statistics -:infinity: to + :infinity: Class of 2020 :mask:
 - Currently working as a Junior Developer :file_folder:
 - 👀 I’m interested in Cloud Computing, Data Science and Software Development :nerd_face: